-Natchez Trace National Scenic Trail - Blackland Prairie Section is a 4.2 mile lightly trafficked point-to-point trail located near Tupelo, MS that features a river and is good for all skill levels.
+Natchez Trace National Scenic Trail - Blackland Prairie Section is a 4.2 mile lightly trafficked point-to-point trail located near Tupelo, Mississippi that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash